 How to Fix Roku Keeps Restarting Issue

 Roku is a hardware digital media platform enabling users to stream media content from various online sources.
-This fantastic invention is both efficient & durable.
+While there is debate on which is better: Android or Roku TV, this fantastic invention is both efficient & durable.
 Here are some simple troubleshooting techniques that will help you get rid of said issues.

 Let us begin with hardware-related fixes first.

 Sometimes, when headphones are connected to the remote, Roku keeps restarting randomly.
 Here’s how you can fix it:

 1. Disconnect your Roku from power for about 30 seconds.

 2. Now, unplug the headphones from the remote.